blade47/shadowgit-docs/README.md

 ## Key Benefits

-- **66% fewer tokens** - AI knows your history, no re-reading codebases
+- **66% faster debugging** - AI knows your history, no wasted time re-explaining
 - **Fix bugs in one shot** - AI sees what broke and when
 - **Perfect memory** - Never explain context again
 - **100% local** - Your code never leaves your machine